 What Is a Miscarriage in Dogs?

-The foetuses inside the dog’s womb are no longer viable and will no longer result in a successful pregnancy.
+The fetuses inside the dog’s womb are no longer viable and will no longer result in a successful pregnancy.
 The miscarriage may occur at any time from conception until term (which is usually around 63-67 days after conception).
-In domestic dogs, a miscarriage may also be described as pregnancy loss, spontaneous abortion or absorption of the litter.
+In domestic dogs, a miscarriage may also be described as pregnancy loss, spontaneous abortion or absorption of a litter of puppy.

 Dog miscarriages are usually caused by a hormone imbalance (usually low progesterone levels) inside the female dog’s exceptionally delicate uterus.
 Miscarriages may also be triggered by certain bacteria, the most common of which being Brucella canis.
 They can also be caused by parasites such as Neospora caninum which is found in contaminated food and water and in some fungi.
 If your dog has experienced a miscarriage consequent of bacteria or fungi, she will need to be treated with even greater urgency as the bacteria or parasite may cause additional health risks.